thermo911/MP3-metaEditor/README.md

 ### User's commands
 Interface is quite simple and understandable!
-If you make a mistake in the command or smth is wrong - take it easy!
+If you make a mistake in the command or smth goes wrong - take it easy!
-Program will tell you about it.
+Program tells you about it.

 1. `open <filename>.mp3` - opening the .mp3 file for reading the ID3v2 tag.
 2. `print <frameID>` - printing frame data.